RFID Based Toll Collection System

 Working principle:

 16X2 LCD needs 6 pins to connect with micro-controller which is done from RA0 to RA5 pin of PIC16F877A.
-Information is printed time to time on this LCD screen.
+Information is printed from time to time on this LCD screen.

-The servo motor (SG90) which is working as our gate operator is connected to RD7 pin of the micro-controller.
+The servo motor (SG90) which is working as our gate operator is connected to the RD7 pin of the micro-controller.
 A pulse is generated at this pin to drive the servo motor.

-The recharge button which is pulled up by a resistor R3 is connected to RD3 pin of the MCU.
+The recharge button which is pulled up by a resistor R3 is connected to the RD3 pin of the MCU.
 This pin is set as input and active low mode triggers the button more.

 Flow chart: